Environment

 Fresh produce for everybody, including those in need.

 The community garden plot is located just east of the Small Arms Inspection Building and is operated by Ecosource with support from the City of Mississauga.
-Creative Hub 1352 operates three garden plots as part of the community garden site.
+Creative Hub 1352 operates four garden plots as part of the community garden site.
 Our volunteers plant, grow, and harvest fresh vegetables that are collected and delivered to The Compass Food Bank.
 Creative Hub 1352 expects to harvest over 100 lbs of fresh produce this year.

 Monarch Butterfly